-We have evaluated subsequent events through August 8, 2017, which is the date the Consolidated Financial Statements were available to be issued.
-There have been no material subsequent events that would require recognition in our Quarterly Report or disclosure in the Notes to Consolidated Financial Statements, except for the merger of 1st Farm Credit Services, ACA (1st FCS), AgStar Financial Services, ACA (AgStar), and Badgerland Financial, ACA (Badgerland).
+We have evaluated subsequent events through May 5, 2017, which is the date the Consolidated Financial Statements were available to be issued.
+There have been no material subsequent events that would require recognition in our Quarterly Report or disclosure in the Notes to Consolidated Financial Statements, except for the joint management agreement between 1st Farm Credit Services, ACA, AgStar Financial Services, ACA, and Badgerland Financial ACA.